 One text file contained more than four million records with information like user names, Mac accesses, serial numbers, account numbers, and transaction IDs.
 Other databases had addresses and phone numbers for TWC customers.
 (Dark reading)

 Fundamental deficiencies in the Evolved Packet Core could allow the disconnection one or more subscribers, the interception of Internet traffic and text messages, operator equipment malfunction, and other illegitimate actions.
-(Dark reading)
+(SC Media)